 DAVID Hockaday insists results aren’t the be all and end all as he prepares his side to face the might of perennial Championship contenders Cardiff City at the New Lawn tomorrow (3pm).

 Hockaday said: "The result is not important.
 Win 5-0, lose 5-0, it doesn’t matter in pre-season.
-We’re getting fitter and sharper and touch wood we’ve had no major injuries, and that’s what it’s all about.
+We’re getting fitter and sharper and touch wood we’ve had no major injuries, and that’s what it’s

 "The main thing is that everyone’s getting game time – 45mins in earlier games, then 60 minutes and some players have now had 90 minutes."